diversitydatakids/plos_one_connecting_past_to_present_replication_materials/README.md

 You need Stata version 14.0 or higher to run the scripts (do files).

 To replicate tables and figures, download the contents of this repository into a local folder.
 Run the do files in the order they are numbered.
-To run the do file, double-click on it which will automatically set the working directory to the directory the do-file is located in.
+Open do-files by double-clicking on them, which will set the working directory to the directory the do-file is located in.

 ***

 [diversitydatakids.org](http://diversitydatakids.org/ "diversitydatakids.org").
 April 25, 2022.

-For comments and questions, please email <info@diversitydatakids.org> or fill in the "Contact us" form [here](http://diversitydatakids.org/contact-us "diversitydatakids.org/contact-us").
+For comments and questions, please email <cnoelke@brandeis.edu>, or fill in the "Contact us" form [here](http://diversitydatakids.org/contact-us "diversitydatakids.org/contact-us").